Quansight-Labs/ndindex/docs/slices.md

 distance, which would naturally start at 0, or like an enumeration of distinct terms, which would naturally start at 0.
 If we think of an index as a pointer offset, as C does, then it is indeed a measurement of a distance.
-But if we instead think of an indexable array as a discrete ordered collection of items, then the notion of a measurement of distance is harder to justify.
+But if we instead think of an indexable list as a discrete ordered collection of items, then the notion of a measurement of distance is harder to justify.
 But enumeration is a natural concept for any ordered discrete collection.